arangodb/python-arango/docs/transaction.rst

     client = ArangoClient()
     db = client.db('my_database')

-    # Initialize a Transaction object via a context manager
+    # Initialize the Transaction object via a context manager
     with db.transaction(write='students') as txn:

         # Transaction has a similar interface as that of Database, but
-        # no results are returned on API calls (only queued in memory).
+        # no results are returned on method calls (only queued in memory).
         txn.collection('students').insert({'_key': 'Abby'})
         txn.collection('students').insert({'_key': 'John'})
         txn.collection('students').insert({'_key': 'Mary'})